-- 1. Program or executive sponsors
+- 1) Program or executive sponsors

-- 2. Project sponsors
+- 2) Project sponsors

-- 3. Project leads
+- 3) Project leads

-- 4. IT steering committee
+- 4) IT steering committee

-- 5. Project manager
+- 5) Project manager

-- 6. Project management organization
+- 6) Project management organization

-- 7. Stakeholders
+- 7) Stakeholders

-- 8. End users
+- 8) End users

 All IT projects must have sponsors with sufficient authority to own the execution of the project within the overall organization strategic plan.
 These sponsors should exist outside of the IT department.
 Stakeholders and end users should be engaged in the work of the program, including projects, to ensure success and collaboration.
-The project manager and project management organization should work with the appropriate personnel to develop the appropriate documentation for the project during initiation.
-This documentation may include several types of documents, such as a business case, a project scope and other documents that define key aspects of the project such as goals, benefits, risks, resources required, sponsor, success criteria and metrics, etc. Templates for a business case, project scope, change management plan and risk management plan are shown in Section 2.3.
+The project manager and project management organization should collaborate with the appropriate personnel to develop the appropriate documentation for the project during initiation.
+This documentation may include a business case, a project scope and other documents that define key aspects of the project such as goals, benefits, risks, resources required, sponsor, success criteria and metrics, etc. Templates for a business case, project scope, change management plan and risk management plan are shown in Section 2.3.